 A broken (fractured) big toe may be put in a cast to support it, as it takes much more of your weight than the other toes and is also needed for balance.

-The big toe is more likely than the smaller toes to need surgery in order to heal well enough to be as strong as it was before you broke it.
+The big toe is more likely than the smaller toes to need surgery in order to heal properly and to be as strong as it was before you broke it.
 Even if surgery is not required, you may be given crutches so you can walk without putting weight on the toe.

-What treatment would I get for a badly broken toe?
+What is the treatment for a badly broken toe?

-If the skin is broken then you may need antibiotic medication to protect you against infection in the fracture, which would interfere with healing and could spread further into the foot.
+If the skin is broken then you may need antibiotic medication to prevent an infection in the fracture, which would interfere with healing and could spread further into the foot.

 If your toe is crooked, particularly if the fracture is through one of the toe joints, your toe may need to be put back into line and held with metal pins.
 You will be given local anaesthetic injections to numb the area - normally one on each side of the toe at the base.
-Doctors may then be able to realign the skin without surgery.
+Doctors may then be able to realign the toe without operating on it.

-If pinning is needed this can be done in several ways:
+If surgery is needed this can be done in several ways:

 - With a metal wire (called a K-wire) which is inserted through the tip of the toe, down its length.
 K-wires are smooth and slim.
 They are inserted with a special drilling device, usually under anaesthetic.
 The wire can be pulled out fairly painlessly by the surgeon once the bones have healed, usually 3-4 weeks later.

-- With internal wiring or metal plates which are not visible from the outside and which stay permanently in place.
+- With internal wiring or metal plates which can't be seen from the outside and which stay permanently in place.

-- External fixation with pins and bars may be needed for complicated toe breaks.
+- External fixation with pins and bars may be needed for a complicated broken toe.

 A plaster cast might then be put over the foot to keep everything firmly in place whilst it all heals.
 You might need crutches or a special boot.

-What are the possible complications of broken toes?
+What are the possible complications of a broken toe?

-Well-healed toe breaks (fractures) usually cause no ongoing problems.
-The possible complications of broken toes, which are more likely to apply to severe breaks, include:
+Well-healed broken (fractured) toes usually cause no ongoing problems.
+The possible complications, which are more likely to happen after severe breaks, include:

 - Failed healing of the bones: this can either mean the bones heal in a crooked state or that they don't heal together at all.
 In either case further surgery may be needed.

 - Bone infection: this is called osteomyelitis and can be very persistent.
+There is a risk of this if the skin over the fractured toe is damaged.
 A long course of antibiotics or further surgery may be needed.

 - Toe stiffness is a common consequence of a broken toe, particularly if the joint was involved.
 Joints anywhere in the body which have had blood in them have a tendency to become stiffer.
 Physiotherapy exercises may help.

-- Pain: it is quite common to have occasional aches and pains in a bone that has been broken, particularly in cold weather or after heavy use.
+- Pain: it is quite common to have occasional aches and pains in a bone that has been broken, particularly after heavy use.
 More severe pain suggests further treatment is needed.